 Guide to Creating MSP Documentation for Customers

-Good customer service means end-users should feel that they are being cared for throughout the support process.
+Good customer service means end-users should feel being cared for throughout the support and service provision processes.
 But great customer service means taking steps to reduce the reasons why customers need to request assistance in the first place.

-Providing well-written MSP client documentation does much to achieve this goal.
-Providing customers with a way to have their questions answered without having to reach out for help will save users time, not to mention streamline your company's internal processes.
+Providing well-written MSP client documentation does much to achieve this.
+Providing customers with proper content answering their questions without having to reach out for help will both save end-users time and streamline your company's internal processes.

 For documentation to be most effective, it should follow a few specific guidelines, which are explained below.

 To learn all the baseline principles of creating MSP documentation you can refer to our guide.

 In this guide, we will tell you about the most important principles to help you create great MSP documentation templates for your customers.

 MSP Documentation Should be Written for Humans

 Neither can you expect end-users to be as knowledgeable as your service technicians, nor that they will understand all the technicalities in the documentation.
 For that reason, be sure to write MSP documentation that your customers (instead of your own employees) find easy to read.